-Centurion Financial Trust ("CFIT" or the "Trust") is an unincorporated, open-ended private investment trust which was created pursuant to a Declaration of Trust dated January 3, 2017 ("Declaration of Trust") and is governed by the laws of the Province of Ontario.
+Centurion Financial Trust ("CFIT" or the "Trust") is an unincorporated, open-ended private investment trust, which was created pursuant to a second amended and restated Declaration of Trust dated January 12, 2022 ("Declaration of Trust") and is governed by the laws of the Province of Ontario.
 The registered office of the Trust is located at 25 Sheppard Avenue West, Suite 1800, Toronto, Ontario, M2N 6S8.